tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

  - Testing multiple classes or functions
  - Should verify a user story
- - Should be written vefore code
+ - Should be written before code
  - Checks for regressions
  - Tests what the customer expects
  - Specification is written in a domain-specific language